nico-rodriguez/responsive-web-developer-devChallenges/portfolio/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/5ZnOYsSXM24JWnCsNFlt) was to build an application to complete the given user stories.

+It uses `flex-wrap` and `flex-grow` for making the components responsive and stack over each other on mobile.